ANYCUBIC-3D/ANYCUBIC_Kossel_Source_Code/README.md

 # ANYCUBIC Kossel beta2
-Before upload,confirm your version by '.PNG' picture.
+Before upload,confirm your version by the '.PNG' picture.